spetlr-org/spetlr-org.github.io/README.md

 The handlers are well-tested against real Azure resources to ensure high quality and reliability.
 They can be used out of the box in various projects without needing extensive customization.

 The handlers use primarly PySpark under the hood.
-Therefore, the handlers are a convinient way to streamline the process of working with multiple data sources in ETL flows.
+Therefore, the handlers are a convenient way to streamline the process of working with multiple data sources in ETL flows.

 In the code
 ```python